open-telemetry/opamp-spec/specification.md

 * ~~Do we need to split the AddonStatus and AgentStatus from the general StatusReport?~~ Yes, splitted.
 * Does WebSocket frame compression work for us or do we need our own mechanism?
-* What are server CPU/RAM, network resources requirements and intermediary capabilities requirements at scale (millions of agents)?
+* What are Server CPU/RAM, network resources requirements and intermediary capabilities requirements at scale (millions of Agents)?
 Test and fill the blanks in the [Performance and Scale](#performance-and-scale) section.
 * How does TLS work with cloud provider load balancers?
-Do we terminate TLS at load balancer and if yes how does the server know the client's certificate for acceptance or to rotate?
-Add section on Load Balancing to explain cons and pros of TLS-terminating vs non-terminating load balancers (client certificate invisible to the server when TLS-terminating).
+Do we terminate TLS at load balancer and if yes how does the Server know the client's certificate for acceptance or to rotate?
+Add section on Load Balancing to explain cons and pros of TLS-terminating vs non-terminating load balancers (client certificate invisible to the Server when TLS-terminating).
 * ~~Do we need to add log and trace destinations?~~ Added.
 * ~~Do we need access token rotation?
 Use the initial token and generate on the first connection.~~ Added.